sumaiya/Block_Switcher/README.md

 A Java applet game about permutations.

-Challenge: make a game in a day
+Challenge: make a basic game in a day

-Result: this
-Possible next steps:
+Possible further steps:
 - add an AI component that tells player the minimum possible number of steps necessary
 - multiple players compete to solve the puzzle in less time and/or fewer moves